Constructing minimal telescopers for rational functions in three discrete variables: Preliminaries

-Let $G$ be the free abelian group generated by the shift operators $\sigma_y$ and $\sigma_z$.
-For any $\tau \in G$ a polynomial $p\in \set F[y,z]$ is said to be {\em $\tau$-free} if $\gcd(p,\tau^\ell(p))=1$ for all nonzero $\ell\in \set Z$.
+For any $\tau\in G$, we say that a polynomial $p\in \set F[y,z]$ is {\em $\tau$-free} if $\gcd(p,\tau^\ell(p))=1$ for all nonzero $\ell\in \set Z$.
 A rational function $f\in \set F(y,z)$ is called {\em $\tau$-summable} if $f=\tau(g)-g$ for some $g\in \set F(y,z)$.
 The {\em $\tau$-summability problem} is then to decide whether a given rational function in $\set F(y,z)$ is $\tau$-summable or not.
 Rather than merely giving a negative answer in case the function is not $\tau$-summable, one could instead seek solutions for a more general problem, namely the {\em $\tau$-decomposition problem}, with the intent to make the nonsummable part as small as possible.
 Precisely speaking, the $\tau$-decomposition problem, for a given rational function $f\in \set F(y,z)$, asks for an additive decomposition of the form $f = \tau(g)-g+r$, where $g,r\in \set F(y,z)$ and $r$ is minimal in certain sense such that $f$ would be $\tau$-summable if and only if $r=0$.
 It is readily seen that any solution to the decomposition problem tackles the corresponding summability problem as well.

-In the case where $\tau=\sigma_y$, the decomposition problem was first solved by Abramov in~\cite{Abra1975} with refined algorithms in \cite{Abra1995a,Paul1995,AbPe2001a,GGSZ2003}.
-All these algorithms can be viewed as discrete analogues of the Ostrogradsky-Hermite reduction for rational integration.
-We refer to any of these algorithms as the reduction of Abramov.
+In the case where $\tau=\sigma_y$, the decomposition problem was first solved by Abramov in~\cite{Abra1975} with refined algorithms in \cite{Abra1995a,Paul1995,AbPe2001a,GGSZ2003,Schn2007}.
+All these algorithms can be viewed as discrete analogues of the Ostrogradsky-Hermite reduction for rational integration (and beyond).
+We refer to any of these algorithms restricted to the rational case as the Abramov reduction.